Revelation: Chapter 4

 Finally, the Lord is described as the one who opens and no one can shut, and what He shuts no one can open.

 A further description of these creatures is given by Isaiah, Isaiah 6:2.
-This is where Isaiah described the creatures about the throne.
-Above the Father were seraphs with two wings that covered their face, two wings that covered their feet, and two wings were used for flying.
+This is where Isaiah described the creatures around the throne.
+Above God the Father were seraphs with two wings that covered their face, two wings that covered their feet, and two wings that were used for flying.
 They called to one another the praises of God.

 In Ezekiel's description, he saw them along with wheels in Ezekiel 1:4-24.
-These creatures are different than described by John in Revelation 4:1-11, and serve other functions but there are similarities as well with what John reports.
+These creatures are different from what is described by John in Revelation 4:1-11, and serve other functions, but there are similarities as well with what John reports.

-There are some who have associated these four beasts with the four gospels and other parts of scripture, see the table that follows.
-The Gospel according to Matthew presents the Lord as the King, which in scripture is represented by the Lion of Judah.
-The gospel according to Mark presents the Lord as the willing servant, which is the ox.
-The gospel according to Luke presents the Lord as the man, which is as one of the four beasts.
-The Gospel of John presents the Lord as the Son of God, which is represented by eagle.
-These beasts provide John views on earth that show the impact of each of the seals that were opened by the Lord in Revelation 6:1-17.
+Some have associated these four beasts with the four gospels and other parts of scripture; see the following table.
+The Gospel according to Matthew presents the Lord as the King, the Lion of Judah, as represented in scripture.
+The gospel according to Mark presents the Lord as the willing servant, the ox.
+The gospel according to Luke presents the Lord as the man who is one of the four beasts.
+The Gospel of John presents the Lord as the Son of God, which an eagle represents.
+These beasts provide John's views on earth that show the impact of each seal the Lord opens in Revelation 6:1-17.

 The Beast's likeness Associated With Related to the Gospel of: Represents the Lead of a Triad of Israel's Tribes Location of the Tribe Around the Tabernacle During the Exodus